SoftwareAG/CONNX_MCP_Sample/README.md

 ## Usage

 This server is designed to be launched by an MCP host (e.g., Claude Desktop) using stdio transport.
+See  [Integrate in MCP Host Config](#integrate-in-mcp-host-config)

 You typically do not run the Python code manually except for smoke testing.